 Paul van der Werf

-Paul was educated at the University of Guelph where he received an undergraduate degree in Environmental Biology and completed a Master’s of Science in the department of Land Resource Science.
-In 2010 he completed a course in Sustainability Planning from the Natural Step.
-In 2012 he upgraded his waste auditing skills by completing a Recycling Council of Ontario (RCO) waste auditing course.
-He completed his PhD program at Western University’s Department of Geography under the supervision of Dr. Jason Gilliland.
-His research focuses on methods to reduce the production of food waste.
+Paul was educated at the University of Guelph where he received an undergraduate degree in Environmental Biology and completed a Master of Science degree in the department of Land Resource Science.
+In November 2018 he graduated from Western University’s Department of Geography Ph.D. program, under the supervision of Dr. Jason Gilliland.
+His research focused on improving the methodologies for measuring food waste as well as developing and testing interventions to reduce the production of household food waste.

-Paul is a long-time commentator on waste management across the country in his role as contributing editor and columnist for Solid Waste and Recycling Magazine.
-He has written more than 120 articles.
+Paul played an active role in the development of the organic waste processing industry in Canada.
+Currently, he is a Board member of the Ontario Waste Management Association and co-chairs their Waste Diversion committee.
+Paul is a long-time commentator on waste management across the country in his past role as contributing editor and columnist for Solid Waste and Recycling Magazine.
+He has written more than 135 articles.